 The German and French governments are convinced this will be a contribution to the euro zone winning back confidence and its capacity to act -- and I do mean a contribution, not the 'miracle cure' everyone keeps asking for, German government spokesman Steffen Seibert said.

-The next regular summit of EU leaders was postponed by six days to October 23 to allow time to finalize our comprehensive strategy on the euro area sovereign debt crisis, European Council President Herman Van Rompuy announced.
+The next regular summit of EU leaders was postponed until October 23 to allow time to finalize our comprehensive strategy on the euro area sovereign debt crisis, European Council President Herman Van Rompuy announced.

-Further elements are needed to address the situation in Greece, the bank recapitalization and the enhanced efficiency of stabilization tools (EFSF), he said in a statement.
+Further elements are needed to address the situation in Greece, the bank recapitalisation and the enhanced efficiency of stabilisation tools, he said in a statement, referring to the European Financial Stability Facility (EFSF) bailout fund, which European leaders agreed in July to expand and give new powers.

-Investors remain cautious due to the lack of detail about the Franco-German plan, and the risk that any solution may be derailed by an event such as political deadlock in Slovakia over approving new powers for the euro zone's rescue fund.
+Investors remain cautious due to the lack of detail about the Franco-German plan, and the risk that a solution may be derailed by an event such as political deadlock in Slovakia, the one euro country that has yet to approve the EFSF expansion.

 The German candidate for the European Central Bank's executive board said on Monday that all systemically important banks in the 27-nation EU should be made to raise fresh capital simultaneously to avoid singling out individual lenders.

-In Athens, Finance Minister Evangelos Venizelos said Greece had concluded talks with European Union and International Monetary Fund officials and expected private bondholders to make a bigger contribution than originally envisaged in a second bailout deal agreed in July.
+In Athens, Finance Minister Evangelos Venizelos said Greece had wrapped up talks with European Union and International Monetary Fund officials and expected private bondholders to make a bigger contribution than originally envisaged in a second bailout deal agreed in July.

-Greece says it needs an 8 billion euro aid installment in November to avoid running out of money to pay salaries and pensions.
+Greece says it needs an 8 billion euro aid instalment in November to avoid running out of money to pay salaries and pensions.
 Its next bond redemption is due in December.

 Venizelos said Athens expected improvements in the 109 billion euro rescue package agreed by euro zone leaders and hinted that banks will take heavier losses, calling it PSI Plus.
 PSI stands for private sector involvement.